 Fast forward a few decades: it’s no accident that two of the primary flavors in this childhood-favorite soup — lemongrass and makrut limes — are now plants The Tyrant and I grow in our gardens.
 Thankfully, The Tyrant is also a huge fan of Thai food.

-With it now being maitake mushroom season, we decided to create a soup recipe that combined two of our favorite things: the flavors of tom kha gai with the flavors and medicinal benefits of maitake mushrooms.
+With it now being maitake mushroom season (also called hen of the woods), we decided to create a soup recipe that combined two of our favorite things: the flavors of tom kha gai with the flavors and medicinal benefits of maitake mushrooms.

 Best of all, baby Sebastian, who is in the midst of baby led weaning, absolutely loves the broth from this soup as well.
 So the next generation is already a fan of Thai food!